 Summit Roundtables will feature top leaders from key parts of the “Integration” spectrum discussing forefront issues and topics and trying to forge ideas for moving forward.
 No introductory remarks, no power points – presentations will be limited to Q&A and interaction with the audience.

+Experience powerful pleasure with most realistic fleshlight.
+Follow the link!
 This first Roundtable will include policymakers and executives from utilities, technology companies and others who will share their views of the landscape and identify and discuss the major opportunities and challenges relating to the integration of energy efficiency and smart grid.

 Senior Vice President, Customer Operations, Commonwealth Edison